 Set Backdrop

-I also worked on designing and assembling the backdrop canvas and stand with help from Mane, who painted it.
+I also worked on designing and assembling the backdrop canvas and stand.

 Car